subbyte/configurations/README.md

 configurations
 ==============

-Misc software deployment and configuration documents and scripts
+Software deployment and configuration documents and scripts